 Many in the Scout community have chosen for a variety of reasons to follow the dietary ways commonly called Vegetarian or Vegan.
 The WSJ Food Services Area will support those for whom this dietary way is a need or choice in the following ways.
 The Troop Food Markets will offer an array of vegetable products and products that do not contain animal by-products.
 These products will be identified at the Troop Food Markets to the greatest extent possible.
 It is WSJ Food Services Area’s recommendation that if one or more scouts in a troop have a need for this dietary way then those individuals should consult directly with the troop leaders and participate directly in the shopping and cooking process to assure that the food prepared satisfies their dietary way.

-MADE WITHOUT GLUTEN WAYS
+MADE WITHOUT GLUTEN OR NUTS WAYS

 NUTRITIONAL INFORMATION FOR TROOP FOOD MARKET ITEMS